crowdcent/centimators/docs/user-guide/feature-transformers.md

 **How it works:**

-1. Gaussianizes predictions (rank → normalize → inverse CDF)
+1. Gaussianizes predictions within each era
-2. Fits linear model: `prediction ~ features`
+2. Fits a linear model: `prediction ~ features`
-3. Subtracts `proportion * exposure` from predictions
+3. Subtracts `proportion × exposure` from predictions
-4. Re-normalizes and scales to [0, 1]
+4. Re-normalizes to [0, 1]

+**Trade-off:** Higher proportion = less feature exposure, but also potentially less signal.
+At `proportion=1.0`, you remove all linear relationship with features.

 ## FeaturePenalizer